 If you are communicating clearly, staying on schedule and updating them regularly, this shouldn't be a problem.
 Try not to use contractor jargon, as this may alienate them.
 The more connected the client feels to the process, the more connected they will feel to you.
 Making your clients feel like part of the team will foster both positivity and loyalty.

 Now, we’re hoping you've built some positive relationships and are finding your contracting business starting to grow.
 What’s the next step?
-We’d suggest building a website for your business, complete with a place for clients to directly review your process.
+We’d suggest building a complete website for your company with a place for clients to directly review your process.
 If you’ve worked to foster positive and constructive relationships, you should want your clients' feedback to help you find and earn more work.

 Especially true when working with a younger clientele, the entire world exists online.
 It’s highly likely that they will Google your company before reaching out.

 If you aren't that computer savvy, there are several freelancing options to have someone build a website for you.
 Even if the website is barebones, it is an excellent way to generate clients.
 By showcasing information about your business in an accessible way, you’ll show that you have nothing to hide!